GovindaJR/SpaceAPI-WebApp/README.md

 # Concepts Applied
 The key concepts used in the project are:
-- Using the requests library to fetch information from API's.
+- Using the requests library to fetch information from APIs.
 - Parsing through JSON data
-- Downloading image data from API's
+- Downloading image data from APIs
 - Template & template inheritance
 - HTML and CSS design
 - Integrating with Bootstrap